SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 * Fix the publisher and have it publish to the intended topic
 * Update the broker configuration and have your queue also subscribe to topic `solace/tracing2`

-## Enabling Context Propagation in Published Messages
-Duration: 0:10:00

-### Clean-up from previous sections
+## Clean-up from previous sections
+Duration: 0:02:00

 If there are messages on your queue from previous sections, let's take a moment to delete them.

 #### PubSub+ Manager